Display is clear and very bright. Excellent range. Works well with laser guns. Easy to set up and use. Highly customizable and feature-rich.

-Easy to use, just set it and forget it.
-Has a good range, and picks up signals over bridges, around corners, etc. Good price.
+Easy to use; just set it and forget it.
+Has a good range and picks up signals over bridges, around corners, and so on.
+Good price.
 Feature-rich.

 Unit gets very hot, particularly in the summer.
 Suffers from a fair amount of false alerts.
 Cord is not coiled, leaving excess length in the way.

 Has a great range.
 Easy to set up and install.
 Customizable filtering really helps to limit the noise from false alerts, particularly those coming from luxury vehicles.
 Very accurate.

 Durability issues, as some report that this detector fails fairly quickly.
 The silver top reflects in the windshield and is a distraction.
 Some issues with it not detecting laser radar.

 Directions are clear.
 Easy to use.
 Good range and quality at a decent price.
 Picks up speed cameras as well.